 The program is open to all qualified Maine residents and pays for education and training for high-wage jobs in demand in Maine.

 Check back late January 2014 for an update on the next CSSP application period.

 Program Goal and Targeted Outcomes

+[Final]

+The program is open to all qualified Maine residents and pays for education and training for high-wage jobs in demand in Maine.

+Check back in mid-April 2014 for an update on the next CSSP application period.

+Program Goal and Targeted Outcomes